beerose/blog/content/posts/type-inferenve/post.md

 1. Assign a type or type variable to the expression and each subexpression.
 For known expressions, like **+**, **-** and so on, use the types known for these expressions.
 Otherwise, use type variables — placeholders for not known types.
 2. Generate a set of constraints on types, using the parse tree of the expression.
 These constraints are something like this:
-   > _if a function is applied to an integer, then the type of its first argument is integer_.
+   > _if a function is applied to an integer, then the type of its argument is integer_.
-3. Solve these constraints by unification.
-It's an algorithm for solving equations based on substitutions.
+3. Solve these constraints by unification — an algorithm for solving equations based on substitutions.

 Now, let's see this algorithm in action 🚀